 - Cover your liability.

-You need to make sure that you have enough home insurance to rebuild your home completely if it’s destroyed by a fire or another loss.
-That means you have to consider the extra costs of construction and clean up.
-This is your home’s reconstruction value.
-Rather than insuring your home for its market value, it’s a good idea to insure it for the reconstruction value so you have enough coverage to account for the cleanup and construction (which are very expensive.)
+You need to make sure that you have enough home insurance to rebuild your home completely if it’s destroyed by a fire or another loss, including the costs of building materials and the labor of the contractors.
+This is your home’s replacement cost.

 It’s also important to take a home inventory so that you know how much coverage you need for your personal belongings – and that way you’ll know exactly what to claim if you have a loss to your home.

 Basically, the point is to make sure you’re not underinsured.
 You need enough coverage to protect you from financial loss if your home is damaged or destroyed.